-The United States War Department approved the construction of a rifle range on April 10, 1918, adjacent to Fort Caswell, NC, for small arms training of soldiers “in view of the immediate necessity for instruction of men destined for over-seas duty” in World War I. After World War II, the rifle range was declared surplus and sold.
+The United States War Department proposed the construction of a rifle range on January 21, 1918, adjacent to Fort Caswell, NC, for small arms training of soldiers “in view of the immediate necessity for instruction of men destined for over-seas duty” in World War I. After World War II, the rifle range was declared surplus and sold.
 Since then the elements have taken a toll on this piece of history.

 The documents and attachments for this request are shown below.
 Click on each image to enlarge.